SzymonDiechtiar/Selfhosting-Documentation/README.md

   1. Download and install <a href="https://rufus.ie/en/#download">Rufus</a>.
   2. Open Rufus and select your USB drive.
-  3. Click the “SELECT” button and choose the unzipped .img file you downloaded.
+  3. Click the "SELECT" button and choose the .iso file you downloaded.
-  4. Click “Start” and let Rufus create the bootable USB.
+  4. Click "Start" and let Rufus create the bootable USB.

   Linux (Debian and Ubuntu):